nalikapalayoor/nalikapalayoor/README.md

 # Hi, I'm Nalika Palayoor! 👋

 🎓 **Second-Year Data Science & Behavioral Neuroscience Honors Student** at Northeastern University.
-🌱 Passionate about exploring the intersection of **data science** and **life sciences**.
+🌱 Passionate about exploring the intersection of data science and life sciences.
 🔬 Focused on research in **biostatistics**, **machine learning**, and **natural language processing**.

 ---

 ## 🌱 About Me
-- 🧠 Currently contributing to **Bioregistry** as a **Research Assistant** at the Gyori Lab for Computational Biomedicine, improving scientific database alignment.
+- 🧠 Currently contributing to Bioregistry as a Research Assistant at the Gyori Lab for Computational Biomedicine, improving scientific database alignment.
-- 🔬 Experienced in leveraging tools like **MATLAB** and **Python** for biomechanics and motion analysis.
+- 🔬 Experienced in using python for data analysis in many contexts, especilly with scientific data.
-- ✈️ Studied abroad in Belgium, developing a global perspective on government and politics while building **data-driven applications**.
+- ✈️ Studied abroad in Belgium, developing a global perspective on government and politics while building data-driven applications.
 - 🏃 Fostering community through Women’s Community of Code, Northeastern's Presidential Ambassador Program, NMDP, and NU Club Running.

 ---